gbv/daia/daia.md

       is mapped to an URI by uppercasing the first letter and prepending the base URI <http://purl.org/ontology/dso#>.
 Multiple services
       are represented by multiple available/unavailable elements.
-Type enumeration or `xs:anyURI`.
+Type enumeration or `xsd:anyURI`.
     - **href**? (attribute) - a link to perform, register or reserve the service.
-Type `xs:anyURI`.
+Type `xsd:anyURI`.
     - **delay**? (attribute) - a time period of estimated delay.
       Use `unknown` or an ISO time period.
 If missing, then there is probably no significant delay.
-Type `xs:duration` or the string `unknown`.
+Type `xsd:duration` or the string `unknown`.
     - **[message]**\* (element) - (error) message(s) about the
       specific availability status of the item.